Value Investing and Behavioral Finance by Parag Parikh – Book Review

 - Index investing

 - Bubble trap

-Although there are great learnings from every chapter, however, I am going to give you the brief summary of few of them, so that it won’t kill the fun when you read the book.
+Although there are great learnings from every chapter, however, I am going to give you a brief summary of a few of them, so that it won’t kill the fun when you read the book.

 A new term about investing that I learned from this book by Parag Parikh is ‘Heuristics’.